OctopusDeploy/blog/blog/2018-10/selenium/11-adding-the-browsermob-proxy/adding-the-browsermob-proxy.md

 Return to the [table of contents](../0-toc/webdriver-toc.md).

-In this post we will add support for the BrowserMob proxy, which is a free and open source Java proxy server.
-We will then use BrowserMob to save a report containing all the network requests made during a test, and intercept some of the network requests.
+In this post, we will add support for the BrowserMob proxy, which is a free and open source Java proxy server.
+We will then use BrowserMob to save a report containing all the network requests made during a test and intercept some of the network requests.

 To take advantage of the BrowserMob library, we need to add it as a dependency to the Maven `pom.xml` file: